Skip to main content

 MSJ reminded everyone the BoRB would repeal the Human Rights Act 1998, impact the Government of Wales Act 2006 and have implications for the positive agenda for human rights in Wales and the work of this advisory group.
 The consent of the Senedd will also be required.
 If the Senedd does not give consent, it is unclear what will happen.
 Consent has been withheld on other Bills previously, but this has made little difference.
 A Legislative Consent Motion (LCM) will be brought forward.
 WG is also working with Scottish Government colleagues and ministers have met with the Senedd Cross Party Group on Human Rights, and the Council of Europe Commissioner, to discuss concerns regarding the BoR and Wales’ own human rights agenda.

-AE thanked MSJ for the update and stated churches were getting a sense of the potential impact, including abandonment of the Sewell Convention and intrusion into devolved matters with implications for human rights.
-AE would welcome a Wales Bill of Rights if this were possible, to provide some safeguards for Welsh people.
+It was stated churches were getting a sense of the potential impact, including abandonment of the Sewell Convention and intrusion into devolved matters with implications for human rights.
+If possible, a Wales Bill of Rights would be welcomed, to provide some safeguards for Welsh people.
 There is concern from faith communities across the board of the impact on vulnerable lives, including people fearing being sent to Rwanda.

 MSJ agreed and while she feared opposition may not change things, people need to be clear on the collective impact of the UK Government’s actions.
 We will do more to show what we are doing in Wales, where powers allow.